marilynyi/marilynyi/README.md

 ### 👋 hello, GitHub!

-I am an experienced data analyst and spent years in the industry operating on only Microsoft Excel and Google Sheets.
+I am an experienced data analyst and spent years in the industry operating on Microsoft Excel and Google Sheets.
 Having recently discovered the powerful use cases of machine learning and AI, this ignited a restless desire to add sophistication to my toolkit.

-So begins my early ventures in this world and on GitHub to document my [self-teaching journey](https://github.com/marilynyi/self-study-ml-roadmap) as I pivot to and forever learn all things machine learning and data science.
+My [self-teaching journey](https://github.com/marilynyi/self-study-ml-roadmap) serves to document my ventures as I pivot to and forever learn all things machine learning and data science.

 #